 The main tube is constructed and machined from solid aluminium, similar to our tangential Air line arm.
-The main counterweight balances the tonearm and there is a second small counterweight with which the tracking force can be finely adjusted.
+The main counterweight balances the tonearm.
 Azimuth can be adjusted in small repeatable increments with zero play, by means of an Allen key.

 A feature of the tonearm is a unique detachable headshell.
 The electrical connection is via standard pins but the headshell can be simply removed by unscrewing with an Allen key.
 The headshell is fixed with a precise hexagonal locking system giving the same rigidity as with a fixed headshell.
+The tonearm itself is mounted in the standard position, despite its longer effective length.